-Female parrots don’t usually lay eggs unless there’s a male parrot present.
+Female parrots are less likely to lay eggs unless there’s a male parrot present.
 However, it’s not uncommon for single parrots to lay unfertilized eggs.

-Hormonal surges often cause this during the breeding season.
-It can also be a response to you touching your parrot on the back or sides, which are areas normally stimulated by a mate.
+Hormonal surges often cause egg-laying during the breeding season.
+Also, the parrot may be responding to you touching it on the back or sides, which a mate stimulates.

-When your parrot lays an egg, leave the egg in the cage until it loses interest in it.
+When a parrot lays an egg, leave it in the cage until it loses interest.
 If the egg breaks, remove it and clean up the mess.
-Your parrot should not become overly distressed.
+The parrot shouldn’t become overly distressed.

 Do Parrots Mourn the Loss of Their Owner?

-- Lived with the same owner for many years
+- Lived with the same owner for years.

-Because some species can live for upwards of 80 years, many parrots outlive their owners.
-Fortunately, most parrots can form strong bonds with new owners.
-However, this is easier when the parrot is young.
+Because some species can live for 80 years, many parrots outlive their owners.
+Fortunately, most parrots can form strong bonds with new owners, but this is easier when it’s young.

 Do Parrots Mourn the Loss of Other Pets?

-A parrot’s capability for forming relationships isn’t limited to humans and other parrots.
-Parrots can also bond with animals of different species.
-For example, some pet parrots may develop a relationship with a dog.
+A parrot’s ability to form relationships isn’t limited to humans and other parrots.
+Also, parrots can bond with animals of different species.
+For example, some pet parrots may develop relationships with dogs.

-In the wild, parrots would not naturally bond or form relationships with different animals.
-But pet parrots are a different matter.
-This is because most captive parrots don’t have the opportunity to socialize with other parrots.
+Wild parrots wouldn’t naturally bond or form relationships with different animals, but it’s different with pets because most captive animals don’t have the opportunity to socialize with other birds.

-Wild parrot flocks can comprise dozens of individuals.
-Captive parrots are housed alone or with one or two other parrots at most.
-They may bond with another animal in the house.
+Wild parrot flocks comprise dozens of individuals.
+Captive parrots are housed alone or with 1-2 other parrots at most, so they may bond with another animal in the house.

 Parrots can mourn the loss of other pets, even those of different species.
-A parrot may grow to love the family dog or cat as it would another parrot.
-If that pet passes away, the parrot will go through a grieving period.
+A parrot may grow to love the family dog or cat like another parrot.
+Then, it’ll go through a grieving period if that pet dies.

 What Is the Grieving Process for a Parrot?

-Some parrots will initially seem distraught but will get over their grief quickly.
-Other parrots may fall into depression as a result of their loss.
-Grief may continue to affect them for a long time, in some cases, the rest of their lives.
+Some parrots initially seem distraught but will get over their grief quickly.
+Other parrots may become depressed due to their loss, and their grief may affect them for a long time.

-The grieving process depends on the strength of the parrot’s bond with the animal or person who has passed away.
-If the parrot regarded the animal/person as its mate, its distress is usually more pronounced.
+The grieving process depends on the strength of the parrot’s bond with the animal or person who has died.
+If the parrot regarded them as its mate, its distress is usually more pronounced.

-Likewise, the longer the bond is held, the longer it will take the parrot to recover.
-If a parrot only knew its owner for a few months, it would likely not grieve for as long as it would if it had known them for years.
+Likewise, the longer the bond is held, the longer it’ll take the parrot to recover.
+If a parrot only knew its owner for a few months, it likely wouldn’t grieve for as long as it would if it had known them for years.

 The parrot’s grieving process can also be affected by its personality and past experiences.
-Parrots that have experienced trauma in their lives often have a harder time dealing with negative emotions.
+Parrots who have experienced trauma often have difficulty dealing with negative emotions.

-So, how can you tell when your parrot is grieving?
-Initially, you may not notice that it’s acting differently.
-This is because it may take your parrot some time to realize that its companion is gone.
+Initially, you may not notice that a parrot is acting differently because it may take time to realize that its companion is gone.
 Unfortunately, there’s no way to explain death to a parrot.

 One of the most extreme expressions of grief in parrots is self-mutilation.
-Your parrot may pluck its feathers out or start chewing or picking at its skin.
+The parrot may pluck its feathers or chew or pick at its skin.

-This is a sign that your parrot is upset about its companion’s death and needs support.
+This signifies that the parrot is upset about its companion’s death.
 According to Veterinary Clinics of North America, some parrots are genetically predisposed to developing these behaviors.

 How Long Do Parrots Grieve?

-Most parrots will start to feel better within 1-2 weeks of losing their mate, owner, or friend.
-Over this time, you’ll notice your parrot slowly engaging in normal behaviors again.
-It will begin to show an interest in toys, activities, food, and socializing with you.
-To aid this process, adhere to a predictable routine.
+Most parrots start to feel better within 1-2 weeks of losing their mate, owner, or friend.
+Over this time, you’ll notice the parrot slowly engaging in normal behaviors again.

-Most parrots won’t require any extra assistance to feel better.
-Time is the only true healer.
-However, some parrots take a lot longer than others to recover from grief.
+Most parrots won’t require extra assistance to feel better, as time is the only true healer.
+However, some parrots take longer than others to recover from grief.

-Many parrots still show signs of stress, anxiety, or depression several months after their companion’s death.
-This is particularly likely if the parrot lost an owner or mate with whom it had a particularly strong bond.
+Many parrots show signs of stress, anxiety, or depression several months after their companion’s death.
+This is most likely if the parrot lost a bonded owner or same-species partner.

 How to Help A Grieving Parrot

-There’s no magic cure to make your parrot feel better instantly, but you can make things easier.
-Here’s how:
+There’s no way to make the parrot feel better instantly, but these things can be beneficial:

-- Stick to your parrot’s usual daily routine.
-Encourage your parrot to sleep, wake, eat, and play at normal times.
+- Adhere to a daily routine.
+Encourage sleep, waking, eating, and playing at set times.

-- Provide your parrot with distractions, such as toys, foraging, training, climbing apparatus, and puzzle feeders.
+- Provide distractions like toys, foraging, training, climbing apparatus, and puzzle feeders.

-- Give your parrot lots of one-on-one attention.
-Let your parrot spend extra time with you.
-Talk and sing to your parrot regularly, and offer it regular affection and head scratches
+- Provide one-on-one attention.
+Let the parrot spend extra time with you.
+Talk and sing to the parrot regularly and offer it regular affection and head scratches.

 - Don’t change your behavior.
-If you’re distressed, upset, or behaving strangely, this could affect your parrot.
+It’ll affect the parrot if you’re distressed, upset, or behaving strangely.

-- Adopt a new companion for your parrot.
-If it’s lonely, getting another parrot can be beneficial.
-This is especially important if you can’t give your parrot much attention due to work or school commitments
+- Adopt a new companion.
+If it’s lonely, getting another parrot can eventually be beneficial.

-If you follow the above steps, you should eventually notice your parrot’s behavior returning to normal.
-Take your parrot to a veterinarian if it is self-mutilating or if its mood doesn’t improve within a few weeks.
+By following these steps, you’ll notice the parrot’s behavior normalizing.
+Take the parrot to a veterinarian if it’s self-mutilating or if its mood doesn’t improve within a few weeks.

-Your vet may be able to prescribe medication that can help.
-According to The Telegraph, an African Grey was prescribed animal-safe antidepressants after its owner passed away.
+A vet may be able to prescribe medication.
+According to The Telegraph, an African grey was prescribed animal-safe antidepressants after its owner died.

 Can Parrots Die of a Broken Heart?

-Though it may sound far-fetched, a parrot’s grief can be strong enough to cause its demise.
-Most of the time, if a parrot dies soon after its mate, it’s because both parrots were sick.
+Though it may sound far-fetched, a parrot’s grief can be intense enough to cause its demise.
+Most of the time, if a parrot dies soon after its mate, it’s because it developed a disease.

 Viruses and other contagious illnesses can pass easily from one parrot to another, especially if they live together.
 Parrots are also sensitive to toxins that can be found in the home, such as:

-If both parrots were young when they died, they might have been exposed to the same toxin or illness.
-This would cause them both to die within days or weeks of each other.
+If both parrots were young when they died, they might have been exposed to the same toxin or illness, which would cause them both to die within days or weeks of each other.

-A parrot can die from grief.
-This is rare, but it has been known to happen.
-This usually occurs because the grieving parrot stops eating due to depression.
-Ultimately, it dies from malnourishment and not a broken heart.
+A parrot can die from grief, but it’s rare.
+This usually occurs because the grieving parrot stops eating due to depression and dies from malnourishment, not a broken heart.